Skip to main content

 Participants are able to:

-1. Recognise the challenges and experiences Non-Chinese speaking (NCS) children and families have in learning Chinese;
+1. appreciate the strengths and difficulties of Non-Chinese speaking (NCS) children in learning Chinese;

-2. Articulate the concepts of sociocultural awareness in teaching Chinese to NCS children which include theories of learning and teaching Chinese language and culturally responsive theories;
+2. articulate the concepts of sociocultural awareness, theories of learning and teaching Chinese language and culturally responsive theories;

-4. Apply professional knowledge to develop and implement a school-based curriculum for teaching Chinese to NCS children; and
+4. apply professional knowledge to adapt and implement the school-based curriculum for teaching Chinese to NCS children.

 Programme Structure